 Is Bhutan a safe place to visit?

-Bhutan is a remarkably safe destination, but note the following: Some treks climb to elevations where Acute Mountain Sickness can be a risk; take time to acclimatise.
+Bhutan is one of the safest destination for tourists even for solo female travelers.
+Some treks take you to great elevations where breathing difficulties may arise so take time to acclimatize.
 Street dogs make a lot of noise at night and rabies is a risk; always be cautious around guard dogs in the hills.

 Is alcohol banned in Bhutan?

-Yes, you can carry alcohol in Bhutan.
-It's not prohibited but you get any kind of alcohol brand in Bhutan cheaper.
-Many Indians choose to purchase alcohol, including the expensive brands, in duty free shops in Bhutan as they are cheaper.
+No, you can carry alcohol in Bhutan.
+It's not prohibited and you get any kind of alcohol cheaper than India.
+Indians choose to purchase alcohol, including the expensive brands, from shops in Bhutan.

 Is smoking allowed in Bhutan?

-Bhutan is the only country in the world that completely bans the sale and production of tobacco—and naturally, smoking is banned in public places.
-Tourists and the Bhutanese elite can bring in 200 cigarettes, but ask your guide to find a place to light up.
+Bhutan is the only country in the world that completely bans the sale and production of tobacco and smoking is banned in public places.
+Tourists can bring in 200 cigarettes, but ask your guide to find a place where smoking is allowed.